sam-almighty/Activity-Tracker-with-LogDNA/provision.md

 4. Enter a name for the service instance.

-5. Select the region where you plan to provision the instance.
+5. Select the [location](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-regions) where you plan to provision the instance.

 6. Select a resource group.